andredias/codelab/README.rst

 In the `Code Lab`_,
-the *sandbox* is based on a container Docker called Codebox_, which contains all the languages, libraries and tools offered by :code:`Code Lab`, but that runs with limitations on user permissions, time, memory and network access restriction.
+the *sandbox* is based on a container Docker called Codebox_, which contains all the languages, libraries and tools offered by :code:`Code Lab`, but that runs with limitations on user permissions, time, memory and network access.
 Even if there is a security breach, its effects will be contained and then eliminated when the container is destroyed.